Connall1234/fistprojectforcodein/README.md

 [![Home page screenshot](https://i.postimg.cc/WpCfs9QD/Screenshot-2023-11-04-102818.png)](https://postimg.cc/z3wkjkD5)

-- The home page has a simple black and white theme, to keep the aim of the page simple
+- The home page has a simple black and white theme, to keep the aim of the page simple.
-- We have a nav bar at the top, with three pieces of content, two paragraphs discussing what the page is about, and one piece of media to split them up
+- We have a nav bar at the top, with three pieces of content, two paragraphs discussing what the page is about, and one piece of media to split them up.
-- At the bottom we have our footer which provies all our links to social media
+- At the bottom we have our footer which provies all our links to social media.

 ### Our quotes page

 [![Quotes page screenshot](https://i.postimg.cc/TYZ8H2R4/Screenshot-2023-11-04-103155.png)](https://postimg.cc/xcyFX2Nv)

-- The quotes page has six different cards/quotes, the quote add name of the person is revealed when the user hovers over the card on larger screens, and when clicked on smaller ones (like tablets & phones)
+- The quotes page has six different cards/quotes, the quote add name of the person is revealed when the user hovers over the card on larger screens, and when clicked on smaller ones (like tablets & phones).
-- Thes page was made responsive and interactive for users, as the cards change their placement when the screen is reducded, as you can see in the first image on this readme, the cards are in a line of six whereas in the image above they are in a line of six
+- Thes page was made responsive and interactive for users, as the cards change their placement when the screen is reducded, as you can see in the first image on this readme, the cards are in a line of six whereas in the image above they are in a line of six.

 ### Your quotes page

 [![Your quotes page screenshot](https://i.postimg.cc/wTz4ttjH/Screenshot-2023-11-04-103520.png)](https://postimg.cc/kDjvzgSh)

--This page is for users to submit their own quotes to be reviewed -The page has a working form submisison
+- This page is for users to submit their own quotes to be reviewed.
+- The page has a working form submisison.
--The intention was to make this page very straightforward and keep with the theme of the other pages
+- The intention was to make this page very straightforward and keep with the theme of the other pages.

 ### Interactive elements

-- The interactive elements of the page are shown above, with the cards/quotes users can see and the form page
+- The interactive elements of the page are shown above, with the cards/quotes users can see and the form page.

 ### Languages Used